dodo-foundation/linux-learns/haproxy-configuration.md

 **Configuraton**

-Configuring Load balancer on Layer 1, In this secton conf file located in `/etc/haproxy/haproxy.cfg`
+Configuring Load balancer on `Server 1`, In this secton conf file located in `/etc/haproxy/haproxy.cfg`

 ```bash